Microsoft SQL Server Analysis Services

 - Click Finish to create the new data source.
 The data source created is displayed under Data Sources in the Solution Explorer section.

 Once you have added the data source to the Analysis Services project, you then need to add a data source view for the project.
 A data source view is a set of relational data sources that is the base of the cubes and dimensions you create in your project.
 To create/add a data source view, follow these steps:

 - In your Multidimensional project, right click on the Data Source View in the Solution Explorer and then click New Data Source View.
 The Data Source View Wizard is displayed.

 - Click Next.
 On the Select a Data Source page, select the EXASolution Data Source and then click Next.

 - On the Select Tables and Views page, select the desired tables and views from the list under Available objects for the selected data source.

-If you use date attributes in your hierarchies, ensure that SQL Server Analysis Services has the same date format setting as Exasol.
-To set the date format in Exasol use the ADO.Net connection string parameter onConnect to set the date format according to the SQL Server Analysis Services setting.
+To set the date format in Exasol, use the ADO.Net connection string parameter onConnect to run an ALTER SESSION command which sets the date format according to the SQL Server Analysis Services setting.
 For example,